 This fog siren signalled, not only a more effective fog warning, but also the importance of Holyhead as one of the most important commercial ports in the whole of the United Kingdom.

 Respectfully, I direct you to my Menai Bridge page, which reflects on the importance of this vital maritime link with Ireland during the troubled early 1800s and subsequently Thomas Telford’s A5 road to London.

-As an informative aside, I include a contribution from one of the Terible Twins, Gordon, formerly of Llangefni now living in New Zealand.
+As an informative aside, I include a contribution from one of the Terrible Twins, Gordon, formerly of Llangefni now living in New Zealand.

 As did a 'Cannon & Bell' if a shyppe was astricken with a disease on board.

-I guess it would be an isolated job.
+I guess it would be an solitary job.
 Who did it and were they close-by residents?
 Maybe a free service provided by a concerned group.
 Grace Ap Darling?

 Saw a great lighthouse in NSW on the Queensland border, at Byron Bay.
 A nice Lighthouse, with the full beams athwart and rotating, nice one.